sounkou-bioinfo/goServeR/README.md

 badge](https://sounkou-bioinfo.r-universe.dev/goserveR/badges/version)](https://sounkou-bioinfo.r-universe.dev/goserveR)

-This package provides an interface to a simple HTTP file server written in go (go part mostly written in the begining with a fair amount of hallucination by a LLM).
+This package provides an interface to a simple HTTP file server written in go.

 The server supports range requests and unbounded CORS.
 It uses the cgo package to call Go functions from R using the R C extension mechanisms.
-This is an experimentation with the R C extension mechanism without the very convenient Rcpp.
+This is an experimentation with the R C extension mechanism without the very convenient Rcpp as well as filling a need.

 The server was very insecure but useful for my use case of serving local BCF/BAM files to an [ambiorix](https://ambiorix.dev/) app using [igv.js](https://github.com/igvteam/igv.js) (because {httpuv} does not support range requests [as of now](https://github.com/rstudio/httpuv/issues/259)).
-This can be installed from [r-universe](https://sounkou-bioinfo.r-universe.dev/goserveR) and requires a go installation.
-We’ve added TLS support, basic authentication layer and other improvements since the initial version and we will add allowlisting and other security features in the future.
+The package can be installed from [r-universe](https://sounkou-bioinfo.r-universe.dev/goserveR) and requires a go installation.
+We’ve added TLS support, basic authentication and asynchronous processing of logging in R since the initial version.

 ## INSTALL